mccharliesins/Force-Links-Same-Tab/README.md

 ## How It Works

-### Dual Operation Modes
+### Redirect Functionality
-- **Redirect Mode**: Intercepts new tab attempts and redirects them to open in the same tab
+- **Same Tab Navigation**: Intercepts all new tab attempts and redirects them to open in the same tab
-- **Block Mode**: Completely prevents new tabs from opening - ideal for focused browsing sessions
+- **Universal Coverage**: Works with traditional links, JavaScript buttons, and complex web applications

 ### Smart Site Management
 - **Always ON Sites**: Extension will always work on these sites regardless of global settings